DataDog/terraform-provider-datadog/docs/resources/dashboard.md

       - `font_size` - (Optional) Size of the text.
       - `text_align` - (Optional) How to align the text on the widget.
 Available values are: `center`, `left`, or `right`.
       - `show_tick` - (Optional) Whether to show a tick or not.
-      - `tick_pos` - (Optional") When tick = true, string with a percent sign indicating the position of the tick.
+      - `tick_pos` - (Optional) When tick = true, string with a percent sign indicating the position of the tick.
 Example: use tick_pos = "50%" for centered alignment.
-      - `tick_edge` - (Optional") When tick = true, string indicating on which side of the widget the tick should be displayed.
+      - `tick_edge` - (Optional) When tick = true, string indicating on which side of the widget the tick should be displayed.
 One of "bottom", "top", "left", "right".
   - `query_value_definition`: The definition for a Query Value widget.
 Exactly one nested block is allowed with the following structure:
         - `request`: (Required) Nested block describing the request to use when displaying the widget.
 Multiple request blocks are allowed with the following structure (exactly only one of `q`, `apm_query`, `log_query` or `process_query` is required within the request block):
             - `q`: (Optional) The metric query to use in the widget.